Mosula7/data_pipeline/README.md

 ```
 docker compose up -d
 ```
-After you will need to initialize git and also add the dvc-remote.json to dvc file paths:
+After the container is running inside the container you will need to initialize git and also add the dvc-remote.json to dvc file paths:
 ```
 git init
 dvc remote modify myremote --local gdrive_service_account_json_file_path dvc-remote.json